tolaysha/ezreport/packages/web/README.md

 # EzReport Web Console

-A terminal-style web client for the EzReport sprint-report workflow backend.
-The interface is organized into a **3-stage workflow** for step-by-step report generation and validation.
+A terminal-style web client for the EzReport sprint report backend.
+The interface provides a visual way to collect sprint data, run AI analysis, and generate partner-ready reports.

 ## Overview

-This is a web client that interfaces with an external HTTP API for managing sprint report workflows.
+This is a web client that interfaces with the EzReport HTTP API.
 The application features a console/terminal aesthetic with a black background, green text, and monospace fonts.

 ## Tech Stack